 stack available on Triton and Aalto workstations so that they have all

 CSC also has a lot of software.
 Some is on CSC computers, some is exported to Triton.

 Each time you start a project, it’s worth putting a few minutes into planning so that you create a good base (and don’t end up with chaos in a few years).
 We don’t mean some grant, we mean a line of work with a common theme, data, etc.

 Of course you want to get straight to research.
 However, we come from a wide range of backgrounds and we’ve noticed that missing basic skills (computer as a tool) can be a research bottleneck.
-We have constructed a multi-level training plan so that you can find the right courses for your needs.
+We have constructed a multi-level training plan, Hands-on Scientific Computing so that you can find the right courses for your needs.
+We have extensive internal training about practical matters not covered in academic courses.
 These courses are selected by researchers for researchers, so we make sure that everything is relevant to you.

 Check our upcoming training page for a list of upcoming courses.
 If you do anything computational or code-based at all, you should consider the twice-yearly CodeRefinery workshops (announced on our page).
 If you have a Triton account or do high-performance computing or intensive computing or data-related tasks, you should come to the Summer (3 days) or Winter (1 day) kickstart, which teaches you the basics of Triton and HPC usage (we say it is “required” if you have a Triton account).

 Remember to keep the IT Services for Research page close close at hand!

 Research is usually collaborative, but sometimes you can feel isolated - either because you are lost in a crowd, or far away from your colleagues.
 Academic courses don’t teach you everything you need to be good at scientific computing - put some effort into working together with, learning from, and teaching your colleagues and you will get much further.